SpuzzSomchai/yt-revanced-nonroot/README.md

 Necessary for non-root user.
 Install first

 # About
-♻️ This repository synthesizes code from many sources

-🤝 Thanks @[RoSino18k](https://github.com/RoSino18k) for his suggestions
+♻️ This repository patch Revanced and Revanced Extended with YouTube name and lôg